Jawsen/Jawsen.github.io/index.md

 📚 8.
 About This Project

 We made this for our final project in a data visualization course at DTU.
 The idea was to combine real-world data with visual storytelling and machine learning — all wrapped in a site that’s actually fun to use.
 Want to see the full analysis and code?
-View the explainer notebook here →
+View the explainer notebook [here](https://github.com/Ayafahim/NYC_parking).

 ---

-_Created by Jawahir, Alec and Aya— Data source: San Francisco Open Data Portal_
+\_Created by Jawahir, Alec and Aya—